CesarCaramazana/LossFunctions_zoo/README.md

 **Combo Loss**:
 Combines Focal loss and Tversky Loss into a single function.
-- Pros: it handles high class imbalance.
+- Pros: it handles highly pronounced class imbalance.
 - Cons: the Tversky loss and the Focal loss values may differ in scale, leading to a case in which one dominates over the other.
 It has a higher computational cost than any other loss here.